 ]Install the CPFS client

-When an ECS instance with a mounted data disk is added to a node pool, the disk is initialized, and any pre-cached application images are cleared.
-To mount a data disk when you create an ECS instance from a custom image, you can generate a data disk snapshot during the custom image creation process to ensure that the application images are not cleared.
+Disk initialization occurs when you add an ECS instance with a mounted data disk to a node pool, which results in the removal of any pre-stored application images.
+To mount a data disk when you create an ECS instance from a custom image, you can generate a data disk snapshot during the custom image creation process to ensure that the application image is preserved.

 {